No. All our oatcakes contain some wheat so are not wheat free or gluten free.

 Beremeal is a cream-coloured flour with a distinctive, earthy, nutty flavour and wholesome appearance, traditionally used to make bere bannocks – round flat scones.
 Being very proud of our Orkney heritage we wanted to develop a new product with an ingredient sourced from the Islands so beremeal was a natural choice.
 Working with Queen Margaret University's (QMU) Scottish Centre for Food Development and Innovation, we developed an oatcake which as well as having a unique taste and flavour, has a high fibre content and contains multi nutrients including folate (vitamin B12), thiamine (vitamin B1), iron, phosphorous, magnesium and iodine.

 Our Beremeal Oatcakes have already been very successful having won best new product at the Highland and Island Awards 2016, shortlisted for Healthy Choice at the Scottish Food and Drink Awards 2017 and won a Great Taste 1* award in 2020.
+Our new Orkney Heritage Bere Barley, Chilli and Cheese oatcakes won an SSFS 2022 Bronze award.

 For more details about bere barley please refer to: